-It’s time for all you obviously unbiased journalists to parachute down South and report back to your elitist brethren on the ugly state of things in America’s trash land.
+It's about time for all you obviously unbiased journalists to parachute down South and report back to your elitist brethren on the ugly state of things in America's trash land.

 Whether you're looking to stereotype, scapegoat, or slander, we've got an easy editorial "how to" for crafting the rootinest, tootinest and astutest examinations.

-10 Steps to Reporting on the South in 2020
+10 Steps to Reporting on the South

 - Open with the image of a barefoot child and her bone-thin dog outside a trailer in a holler, or a barefoot child who's crying while holding a melting popsicle in front of a convenience store in a blighted city.
 If it's a sunny day, say the heat and humidity are oppressive.
 If it's overcast, make sure we know the dark skies loom overhead like the unyielding approach of an economic and cultural Doom's Day.